slackhq/keeper/README.md

 This is a workaround until AGP supports this: https://issuetracker.google.com/issues/126429384.

+Keeper is fast.
+For us - the inference step takes ~10 seconds and the classpath jar steps take around 5-10sec each, for a total of 25-30 added seconds of build time for minified `androidTest` builds.

-**Note:** This plugin uses private APIs from AGP and could break between releases.
+**Note:** Keeper uses private APIs from AGP and could break between releases.
 We currently support AGP 3.5.3, and will support 3.6 once it is released.

 ## Installation